anoma/juvix-docs/docs/tutorials/learn.md

     --8<------ "docs/tutorials/learn.juvix:SolTreeMapPoly"
     ```

-### Exercise 7

-Write a function which reverses a list:

-- using the `for` iterator,
-- using tail recursion.

-??? info "Solution"

-    Using the `for` iterator:

-    ```juvix
-    --8<------ "docs/tutorials/learn.juvix:SolReverseFor"
-    ```

-    Using tail recursion:

-    ```juvix
-    --8<------ "docs/tutorials/learn.juvix:SolReverseTail"
-    ```

-### Exercise 8
+#### Factorial

-Write a tail recursive function which computes the factorial of a natural number.
+Write a tail recursive function which computes the factorial of a natural
+number.

 ??? info "Solution"